Stonks7339/Insurance-Data-Project/README.md

-To run it all you should have to do is double click the html file in the folder and view the code as well as the outputs.
+To run it you need to click on branch and view the gitpage.